Anna Periquet: Early life and education

 Periquet was born on November 14, 1965, in Manila, to the late Aurelio Periquet Jr. and the late Mary Anne Kessel.
-She is the youngest of the five Periquet daughters Patricia, Victoria, Sylvia and Angelica.
+She is the youngest of the five daughters Patricia, Victoria, Sylvia and Angelica.
 Periquet's father, Aurelio Jr., was a prominent business leader and long-time Chairman of the Philippine Chamber of Commerce and Industry.
 At the time of his demise, he was a Monetary Board Member of the Bangko Sentral ng Pilipinas (Central Bank of the Philippines).

 Periquet (pronounced Peri-kay) enjoys the best of four worlds and belongs to mixed heritage.
 Her French side is courtesy of her paternal grandfather Aurelio Periquet Sr. who was pure French.
 Her paternal grandmother, Purificacion Ortega, is of Spanish descent.
 Her German side is traced to her maternal grandfather, Max Kessel, who came from Düsseldorf to the Philippines during World War II as part of the US Forces.
 Her mother, Mary Anne, although born in Manila was an American citizen.
 Quoted in various interviews, Periquet is proud to say that despite the many types of blood running through her veins, she remains 100 percent Filipino.

 Periquet obtained her elementary and secondary education from the Assumption College in Manila.
 In 1989, she graduated cum laude from the University of the Philippines with a degree in Broadcast Communication.
 In 1995, she completed a Fellowship in Active Labour Policy Development at the Institute for International Labour Studies of the International Labour Organization in Geneva, Switzerland.
 She earned her certificate with a citation as top of her class.

 In 1994, Periquet was the Philippine Candidate to the Workshop for Government Officials of Asia-Pacific Countries In-charge of Youth Affairs held in Tokyo, Japan, followed by an Interaction Program in Kyoto University.

 Periquet earned her certificate as a Certified Trainor of the Youth Entrepreneurship Training Trainor's Training from the Institute of Small Scale Industries, University of the Philippines.